(This article was originally written in 2018, updated for 2020.)

-These are really the values of how you approach audience building, and each of us will apply them in our own ways.
+These are the lasting values of how to approach building a true audience.
+Each of us will apply them in our own ways.

 Now let’s get to the tactics.

-There’s a myth that almost everyone seems to believe in the beginning:
+There’s a myth that many of us believe in the beginning:

 I’ll just post my blog or videos on social media, and the right people will find it!

 Once you’ve tried this a few times, you’ll realize the truth:

-Unless you already have a true audience, nobody even saw your content because it was drowned in a sea of millions of pieces of content that were also posted today.
+Unless you already have a true audience, barely anyone saw your content because it was drowned in a sea of millions of other content pieces.

-And even if a few people saw it, they weren’t your target audience anyway.
+Even if a few people saw it, they weren’t your true audience, so they didn't engage.

 This is where paid advertising comes in.
-It gets your content in front of enough of the right people.
-Actually, as many as your advertising budget can afford.
+It gets your content in front of enough of the right people... as many as your advertising budget can afford.

-My favorite is Facebook Ads because you can very specifically select what kind of person you want to reach, with what kinds of interests, age and other demographics.
-Based on years of experience with it, I now teach an online course about Facebook Ads.
+My favorite is Facebook Ads because you can very specifically select what kind of person you want to reach, with what kinds of interests and demographics.
+Based on years of successful experience, I now teach an online course about Facebook Ads.

-The other major alternative is Google Ads, which allows you to reach people who are searching for the specific topics that you want your content to reach.
+The other major alternative is Google Ads, which allows you to reach people who are searching for the specific topics that you write or talk about.
 I’ll be teaching a Google Ads course soon.
-Get notified here.
+Get notified here: George Kao Launch List.

-The simplest, easiest way to build an audience is through paid distribution/advertising of your content.
+The simplest, easiest way to build an audience is through paid distribution, aka buying ads to promote your content.

 Remember: content needs to be authentic (true to you), consistent (your audience can count on you), and relevant (what the audience cares about.)

-Paid distribution, and any of these other tactics, are amplifiers of good content, not a substitute.
+Paid distribution is an amplifier of good content, not a substitute.

-This is simply where someone else promotes your content, and you promote theirs.
-When it’s the right fit, it’s a win-win.
+This is simply where someone else promotes your content, and you also promote theirs.
+When it’s the right fit between audience and topic, it’s a win-win.

-Look for peers in your topic (or a related one) and with a similar-sized audience, and see if you like their content.
-If you do, reach out to them, praise their content (be specific), and ask if they might want to cross promote so that you can help each other grow your audiences.
+Look for peers in your niche (or a related one) and with a similar-sized audience.
+See if you genuinely enjoy their content.
+If so, reach out to them, praise their content (be specific), and ask if they might want to cross promote so that you can help each other grow your audiences.